irritanterik/homey-gps-trace.com/README.md

 - Extend API
 - PUT new positions for a tracker
 - Add mobile card with mini-map with position (not yet supported by API)
-- Save trips
-- Show trips start and end points on map in Settings
-- Show trips routes on map in Settings
 - Automatic create geofences based on start and endpoint collections

 ### Donate